gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 pipeline.Run()
 ```

-So, a full code example of using the refined "framework-less flow-based-programming inspired" pattern (apart from
-the component implementations), could look like so:
+So a full code example of using the refined "framework-less flow-based-programming inspired" pattern, could look like so, (leaving out the process implementations for brevity):

 ```go
 // Init processes